 to make sure I was logged on to the appropriate machine with the correct

 account.
-After at least 15 minutes of frustration, I was finally ready to workthrough the lab.
+After at least 15 minutes of frustration, I was finally ready to work

 I chose a lab designed to showcase Vista’s new management

 features and walked through the labs step-by-step instructions, which were easy

 to follow.
 Despite having disabled Windows Search, the machine still ran much slower

 than I expected.
 When I asked the person sitting next to me if their machine

 was running slow, he told me it wasnt.
 Im not sure if my sluggish machine was

 an isolated issue or not, but it made the lab extremely tedious.
 If the speed